request/request/README.md

   - **Connection timeout**: Sets the socket to timeout after `timeout` milliseconds of inactivity.
 Note that increasing the timeout beyond the OS-wide TCP connection timeout will not have any effect ([the default in Linux can be anywhere from 20-120 seconds][linux-timeout])

 [linux-timeout]: http://www.sekuda.com/overriding_the_default_linux_kernel_20_second_tcp_socket_connect_timeout
+- `maxResponseSize` - The maximum response size that can be buffered.
+If you use any `encoding`, the callback will convert incoming chunks to strings, so this will be counted in UTF characters, otherwise if you use raw buffers(binary data), this will be counted in bytes.
+See `Buffer.length` and `String.length`.
+If this response size is exceeded, the request will be aborted and an error will be emitted.
+  - **Notes**
+    - **For more information on encoding:** See https://nodejs.org/api/stream.html `setEncoding` and also [documentation above](#request-encoding-section)
+    - **Usage:** This is only used when using a callback and not `on()`, ie. when you want to buffer the response and not process it as a stream.
+    - **Compression:** This is applied after the response chunks are decompressed, meaning that it's possible to receive a smaller compressed message and still emit an error if when decompressed it exceeds the `maxResponseSize`.
+    This can protect you from some kinds of decompression bombs.
+    - **Default behaviour:** For backwards compatibility, not specifying a maxResponseSize will mean that there is no enforced limit.
+    - **Example error message**: `Response size is too big.
+Max allowed is  1234`
 ---

 - `localAddress` - local interface to bind for network connections.